Understanding How an IP Address Works

 1.1 Private IP Address

 All devices connected to an internet network use a private IP address.
-These include smartphones, tablets, personal computers, and Bluetooth-enabled gadgets like speakers, smart TVs, and printers.
+This includes smartphones, tablets, personal computers, and Bluetooth-enabled gadgets such as speakers, smart TVs, and printers.

-The number of private IP addresses in a single household increases as the internet of things (IoT) grows.
-This is because your router or modem has to recognize your devices separately.
-Your router must generate distinct private IP addresses as unique identifiers of every tech item.
-These will differentiate them as they connect to your home internet.
+As the Internet of Things (IoT) grows, the number of private IP addresses in a single household increases.
+This happens because your router or modem recognizes each device separately and assigns unique private IP addresses to each one, differentiating them as they connect to your home internet.

 1.2 Public IP Address

-This is the primary address associated with your whole extensive internet network.
-While every connected device uses its own unique IP address, each is also a part of the main IP address of your network.
+The public IP address is the primary address associated with your entire internet network.
+While each connected device within your network uses its own unique IP address, these devices are all part of the larger network identified by your main IP address.

 As the name implies, a dynamic IP address changes regularly and automatically.

-ISPs automatically assign a unique IP address to every customer.
-However, they will periodically reassign these addresses and put older ones back into their repository of IP addresses.
-The reason behind this practice is cost-savings for the internet company.
+ISPs assign a unique IP address to each customer, but they periodically reassign these addresses and return older ones to their repository of available IP addresses.
+This practice helps the ISP save on costs and manage resources.

-For instance, a client moves into a new home.
-The ISP will not have to exhaust resources to perform meticulous actions to re-establish the client’s IP address.
-Instead, the internet provider will only have to allow regular IP address movement automation.
+For example, if a client moves to a new home, the ISP doesn’t need to exhaust resources to re-establish the client’s IP address.
+Instead, the internet provider relies on the automated reassignment of IP address.

 Unlike a dynamic IP address, a static IP address remains constant.
 On the one hand, most private internet users and companies do not use or need this form of public IP address.

-Many website owners do not host their own server.
-They depend on web hosting to run their site.
-These are the two subcategories of website IP addresses:
+Many large website owners do not host their own servers.
+Even small businesses use web hosting to manage their site.
+Website IP addresses fall into two subcategories:

 2.1 Shared IP addresses

-When a website relies on a shared hosting plan provided by a web hosting company, it will be hosted using the same server.
-This is typically the case for personal and SME websites with manageable traffic volumes.
-The site itself houses a limited number of pages and sections.
-This website format has a shared IP address.
+When a website relies on a shared hosting plan provided by a web hosting company, it shares the same server with other websites.
+This setup is typically the case for personal and small-to-medium-sized business (SME) websites with manageable traffic volumes and a limited number of pages and sections.
+Websites on shared hosting have a shared IP address.

-Dedicated IP addresses allow easier acquisition of a secure sockets layer (SSL) certificate for data encryption and authentication.
-Through a dedicated IP, users can also run the company’s file transfer protocol (FTP) server for safe uploading and downloading of documents.
+Dedicated IP addresses allow easier acquisition of a transport layer security (TLS) or secure sockets layer (SSL) certificate for data encryption and authentication.
+Through a dedicated IP, users can also run the company’s file transfer protocol (FTP) server for secure uploading and downloading of documents.

 Receive proposals from top hosting agencies.
 It’s free.